Tobias Krause: Editor-in-Chief

-Dominic Krause: Senior Editor – German
+Dominic Krause: Editor – German

 Dominic has been a firm fixture of WEC-Magazin team right from day one.
 Together with Tobias, Dominic laid the foundations for the first independent WEC-dedicated website back in 2013.
 Now at university studying media studies, Dominic is still involved in an editorial role for the German-language website and also coordinates WEC-Magazin’s social media channels.